 Hiking Shoe "Upper" Materials

-Hiking shoe upper material is not the most exciting topic, but checking the construction can give helpful insights into its performance.
-The type of material used will correlate directly with a shoe's durability, water-resistance, and ability to breathe.
+Hiking shoe upper material is not the most exciting topic, but checking the construction can give helpful insights into a shoe's performance.
+The type of material used will correlate directly with a shoe's durability, water resistance, and ability to breathe.
 Most often, hiking and trail shoes are made with a mix of nylon, mesh, and leather to balance cost and longevity.
 Below, we spell out the pros and cons for the most common materials used for hiking footwear.

 Synthetic Nylon and Mesh

 Woven synthetic (often nylon) as well as open synthetic mesh panels are commonly used to aid breathability.
 These materials are not as well known for their durability, but they do a great job of cutting weight.
-Exceptions include shoes like The North Face's Vectiv Exploris, which is made of tightly woven synthetic upper that has comparable levels of durability to some Nubuck leathers.
+Some of our favorite models with durable but lightweight synthetic mesh for standout breathability include Hoka's Speedgoat 6 and Altra's Lone Peak 8—both of which have accompanied us on multiple months-long thru-hikes and international backpacking trips.

 Nubuck Leather